bbzaffari/BET-SYSTEM-SQL/README.md

 > Note
 > There are **better, more concise ways** to implement several parts today (e.g., schedulers/executors, parameterized queries/ORM, clearer module boundaries).
 This repository remains as **documentation of the learning path** and integration experiments rather than a production-grade design.
+> The goal back then was to **write SQL by hand** to understand schema design, types, constraints, transactions, and the full data flow.
+> It was **not** about polishing architecture or minimizing code.

 [*] --> Idle \
 Idle --> Betting: 08:00 <= now < 20:00 \